1Guardian/Opal-Browser/README.md

 one static library (easily identifiable because it is the only folder with a ridiculously long name)

+The app itself is largely completed, but is missing key features that a release ready browser would have (like customizable downloads and history), but since I was doing this as a timed practice, it does not have these.
+It does have integrated adblocking via a NodeJS library, bookmarking, and useragent obfuscation and user agent customization for browsing more privately.
+It also has a fully functonal top bar, tab system, and tab creation system as well as fully functional webGL rendering and video decoding for things like youtube)

 # Requirements
 NodeJS,
 npm,